-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 With all of that said, where does that leave us?
 If all we're doing is picking a winner based on which app won the most categories, it's Telegram.
 However, the longer answer is more complicated.

-Telegram is a fantastic app in more ways than one — it's the messaging service I primarily use for a lot of my conversations.
+Telegram is a fantastic app in more ways than one — it's the messaging service I primarily use for many of my conversations.
 The lack of any device limit and broad app availability makes it one of the most accessible messaging apps out there.
-It's filled to the brim with customization options and features, and I really like Telegram's interface.
+It's filled to the brim with customization options and features, and I like Telegram's interface.
 For my priorities, it's the best of the bunch.

 Depending on where your needs lie, any of these apps could be a good fit for you.

 But that's coming from someone who doesn't really care about having end-to-end encryption for all of my conversations.
-If you're more concerned about your digital privacy and want a messaging app where you don't have to think twice about things being encrypted, WhatsApp or Signal are much better choices.
-And given the impending policy changes coming to WhatsApp that'll further increase its ties to Facebook, users that have privacy/security at top of mind will be most comfortable with Signal.
+Signal could be a better choice if you're more concerned about your digital privacy and want a messaging app where you don't have to think twice about things being encrypted.

-As for WhatsApp, the best thing it has going for it is its massive user base.
-WhatsApp is still the #1 most used messaging app in the entire world, and if your friends/family are still using the app as their preferred platform, that may be where you have to stay for the time being.
+WhatsApp should offer another alternative, but after months of privacy snafus and its increasing ties to Facebook, users may want to look elsewhere.
+WhatsApp is still considered the #1 most used messaging app in the entire world, but given the fact that 70 million people created Telegram accounts during the Facebook outage, that could very well change.
+Wherever your friends and family end up, that will likely decide whether you stay or go.

 All three of these apps do certain things better than the rest — it's up to you to figure out where your priorities lie and whether Telegram, Signal, or WhatsApp accommodates them the way you want.
-With that in mind and after reading through this guide, hopefully, you have a better idea of where you should go.
+So with that in mind and after reading through this guide, hopefully, you have a better idea of where you should go.